oicr-gsi/shesmu/docs/ask-your-doctor.md

 ## Planning Your Deploy
 To perform a deploy, we recommend the following steps:

-1. Have a look through the `plugin-*/README.md` and see if any of the plugins seem useful.
+1. Have a look through the [plugins](index.md#plugins) list and see if any of the plugins seem useful.
 1. Determine what input data you will need.
 1. Develop an input format for this data.
 See [the implementation guide](implementation.md).
 1. Deploy a test instance and get comfortable with writing an olive using the simulation dashboard on your test instance (_Tool_ → _Olive Simulator_).